kylengreene/Saga-Weekend-Peer-Review-master/README.md

 ---
 ### Notes:

 Ad per usual we need to do more commits and comments.
-Otherwise, great work, you lok well on your way to the stretch goals.
+WE both alos need to update the database page with our SQL querries.
+Otherwise, great work, you look well on your way to the stretch goals.
 Nice work and it has been a pleasure to be your pod partner!
+Your patience, knowledge,  and even keeld attitude have been a huge resource to us this week.

 ```